brendt/stitcher.io/src/content/book/09-test-factories.md

 Ever since using this pattern, I never looked back at Laravel's built-in factories.
 There's just too much to gain from this approach.

-One downside I can come up with, is that you'll need a little more extra code to create several models at once.
-Though if you want to, you can easily add a small piece of code in a base factory class, something like this:
+One downside I can come up with is that you'll need a little more extra code to create several models at once.
+If you want to, however, you can easily add a small piece of code in a base factory class such as this:

 ```php
 abstract class Factory